inmagik/ionic-rocketjump/README.md

   cleanOnNewEffect: true,
   // Should trigger run on ionViewDidEnter default: true
   runOnEnter: true,
-  // Should trigger clean on useIonViewDidLeave default: false
+  // Should trigger clean on ionViewDidLeave default: false
   cleanOnLeave: false,
 })
 ```